 Limited Liability Partnership

-A limited liability partnership (LLP) acts like a general partnership but all partners are actively involved in managing the business.
-The partners, however, are limited in the liability they incur from the actions of their fellow partners.
+A limited liability partnership (LLP) acts like a general partnership, but all partners are actively involved in managing the business.
+Partnerships, including limited liability partnerships, involve multiple owners sharing profits and personal liabilities.

 Partners bear full responsibility for any debts or other liabilities but are not responsible for the mistakes of other partners.
 Some states do not allow LLPs or limit them to certain business types, such as physician practices, law firms or accounting firms.